OpenDSA/OpenDSA/RST/en/Bounds/SortingOptimal.rst

 sorting can be proved to be :math:`\lceil \log n!\rceil`.
 That is, we can prove a lower bound of exactly :math:`\lceil \log n!\rceil` comparisons.
-Merge insert sort gives us a number of comparisons equal to this information theoretic lower bound for all values up to :math:`n = 12`.
+Merge insertion sort gives us a number of comparisons equal to this information theoretic lower bound for all values up to :math:`n = 12`.
-At :math:`n = 12`, merge insert sort requires 30 comparisons while the
+At :math:`n = 12`, merge insertion sort requires 30 comparisons while the
 information theoretic lower bound is only 29 comparisons.
 However, for such a small number of elements, it is possible to do an exhaustive study of every possible arrangement of comparisons.